Risk-Aware Reward Shaping of Reinforcement Learning Agents for Autonomous Driving: Experimental Studies

 \section{Experimental Studies}

 In this section, the performance of the agents with the reward shaping is evaluated in the \textit{CarRacing-V0} simulation experiment.
 We will also discuss the strengths and weaknesses of different RL agents with the reshaped reward function.
+The code of the experimental studies is available at~\cite{Wu_Risk-Aware_Reward_Shaping_2023}.